mvdbosch/AtosInnovatos2017/README.md

 # Porting this application to Shiny server

-Currently the UI and Server code has been placed in 1 file (Atos_Innovatos2017.R).
+For ease of use, currently the UI and Server code have been placed in 1 file (Atos_Innovatos2017.R).
 When running this app on a Shiny-server, splitting up the UI and Server functions into UI.R and Server.R is needed.

 # About the Innovation Plaza 2017 event